rticommunity/rticonnextdds-connector-js/docs/data.rst

 getter: :meth:`SampleIterator.getNumber()`, :meth:`SampleIterator.getBoolean()`,
 :meth:`SampleIterator.getString()`, or the type-independent :meth:`SampleIterator.get()`.
-``getString`` also works with numeric fields, returning the number as a string:
+:meth:`SampleIterator.getString` also works with numeric fields, returning the number as a string:

 .. code-block::